6165-MSET-CuttleFish/6165-Homography/README.md

 5. Run the program (`python3 homographyCalibration.py`).
 If errors appear about missing packages, install them with pip (`pip3 install [packagename]`).
 6. Press `c` on one of the image windows to have it automatically select all of the chessboard vertices.
 You can also manually do this by clicking a corresponding location on each image and pressing `s` for each pair.
 7. The point dots are colored.
 Make the locations of the colored dots match between the two images by pressing `r` to rotate them and `f` to flip them.
 8. Press `h` to calculate the homography matrix.
+A transformed image will appear.
-9. Copy it out of the terminal/shell output.
+9. Copy the calculated matrix out of the terminal/shell output.

 If you want to test the matrix, you can copy the Python syntax for the matrix into `homographyCalibration.py` (line 6) and the image filename (line 13).
 Run that program, and test the matrix by clicking on a point on the chessboard on the snapshot.
 A dot at the corresponding location on the reference image should appear.